Skip to main content

 In the CloudBase online editor, you can open the terminal in the following ways:

-• Keyboard shortcuts: Use Ctrl + J (Windows/Linux) or command + J (macOS)
+• Keyboard shortcut: Use Ctrl + J (Windows/Linux) or command + J (macOS)

-• Menu operations: Click the "Terminal" button above the editor, select "New Terminal"
+• Menu operation: Click the "Terminal" button at the top of the editor and select "New Terminal"

 Install Dependencies

-Use the npm add command in the terminal to install the required dependency packages.
+Use the npm add command in the terminal to install required dependency packages.

 npm add @cloudbase/node-sdk